-Siblings Hands: Michelle and her 2 brothers.
+Siblings Hands: Dung, Michelle and Kevin.

 In the fall of 2017, Michelle received a message from a new match on her Ancestry DNA account inquiring if she was closely related to anyone who served in the Vietnam war.
-Knowing the only 2 choices were her father or uncle, she click on his profile and saw he had also matched with her brother that she grew up with.
+Knowing the only 2 choices were her father or uncle, she clicked on his profile and saw he had also matched with her brother that she grew up with.

 While elated to have a new sibling she never knew about, sadness ensued when realizing he missed knowing their father by just 10 months of passing away.
 Michelle was determined to make up for a lifetime of missed memories.
 She eventually moved closer to her new brother to form a loving bond with him and his family.
 Together, they are helping others connect with their own biological families.

-Michelle’s father was just one of thousands of Vietnam Veterans who fathered a child while serving overseas.
+Michelle and Dung’s father was just one of thousands of Vietnam Veterans who fathered a child while serving overseas.
 The repercussions of the discovery lead Michelle to do more research on other families in similar situations.

 It wasn’t until meeting her new brother that she realized the magnitude of children still left seeking their American fathers.
 From this encounter and experience, Michelle has committed to dedicating her time and talents to help other families reconnect.